NaomiTheAshenOne/T430-Hackintosh-opencore-14Fix/README.md

 <img align="right" src="/resources/homepage.png" alt="Opencore" width="200">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br />
 ## WHAT DOES THIS FORK CHANGE?
 This fork is an updated version of jozews preconfigured EFI, in MacOS 14.4+ some breaking API changes were introduced that causes the orignal EFI to crash when trying to install Sonoma.
+Huge thanks to

-## README!!!
-IMPORTANT NOTES ABOUT THIS FORK
+## IMPORTANT NOTES ABOUT THIS FORK
 * By default this config is for 768p displays, in config.plist change APPL,ig-platform-id from 03006601 to 04006601 for 900p displays.
 * Delete all data on your drive before installing (if not already using Mac)
 * Make sure to read the entire guide even if you have read the orginal as some things differ